FStarLang/FStar/INSTALL.md

 ## Runtime dependency: Z3 SMT solver ##

-To use F* for verification you need to get a Z3 4.3.2 binary and add it to your `PATH`:
+To use F* for verification you need a Z3 4.3.2 binary.
+Our binary packages include that already in `bin`, but if you compile F* from sources you need to get a Z3 binary yourself and add it to your `PATH`:

   - Z3 binaries for Windows: